ravivamsi/developertools/readme.md

 Mobile Applications:
 -- News - OnTrack - iOS and Android
--- Dictionary and Abbrevation
+-- Dictionary and Abbrevation  - iOS and Android
--- Bible, Quran and Mahabharath
+-- Bible, Quran and Mahabharath  - iOS and Android
--- Currency
+-- Currency  - iOS and Android
--- VIN
+-- VIN  - iOS and Android

 If you have questions or need help with any of the above services.
 Feel free to reach me